 Europlanet – Europlanet 2020 (RI) and the Molėtai Astronomical Observatory (ITPA VU) are holding an international research summer school, Space missions: ground-based observations and science communication, from 18th-28th July in Lithuania.

 PSI – The Petnica Summer Institute is located in Serbia and covers a range of topics in both Astrophysics and AstroParticles.
-This year the school focuses on General Relativity.
+In 2017 the school focuses on Cosmology.

-IDPASC – The International Doctorate Network in Particle Physics, Astrophysics and Cosmology School will be in May, 2016, in Slovenia.
+IDPASC – The International Doctorate Network in Particle Physics, Astrophysics and Cosmology School will be in June, 2017, in Italy.

 E.A.
 Milne Centre – An STFC Introductory Summer School in Astronomy in the UK, August – September 2016.
 Includes solar physics, gravitational waves, the cosmic microwave background and large-scale structure.
 As well as sessions on computing, teaching, outreach, careers and the industry.

 IMPRS – A summer school in Heidelberg, Germany, hosted by Max Planck.
 It focuses on astrostatistics and data mining, September 2016.

 ESA – The ESA/ELGRA Gravity-Related Research Summer School is for Bachelor and Masters students, taking place at the end of June 2016, in Belgium.

 KAS16 – An Astrophysics School in Katmandu, Nepal, October 2016.

 Dunlap – A five day summer school for those interested in astronomical instrumentation in Toronto, Canada.

 Fermi – The Fermi Summer School is located in Delaware, USA, and focuses on analysing data from Fermi (go figure).